lemunozm/termchat/README.md

 to open the application in your terminal.

 By default, your computer user name is used.
-You can use a diffrent username with `-u <name>`
+You can use a different username with `-u <name>`

 Also you can modify the multicast discovery address with `-d <address>`